 The health threats from factory farms are largely due to the tremendous amount of "manure" they generate which, by regulatory definition can include: not only "liquid or solid animal excreta" but also livestock production wastes such as "excess drinking water, clean up water, contaminated livestock truck or trailer washwater, milking parlor wastewater, egg wash-water, and silage leachate," among other constituents.

-Because these wastes are collected and stored in massive pits and lagoons that lack oxygen (known as anaerobic lagoons), the waste decomposes and putrefies quickly.
-As the wastes decompose, dangerous gases including hydrogen sulfide, ammonia, particulate matter, endotoxin and other harmful emissions are released.
-For example, a Purdue University study of air emissions at a dairy CAFO in Indiana found ammonia emissions released at a rate of between 18 and 75 grams per day per cow.
-17 In other words, an average-sized diary CAFO with 1,400 cows will emit as much as 200 pounds of ammonia into the air every day.
+18 gases including hydrogen sulfide, ammonia, particulate matter, endotoxin19 and other harmful emissions are released.20 For example, a Purdue University study of air emissions at a dairy CAFO in Indiana found ammonia emissions released at a rate of between 18 and 75 grams per day per cow.21 In other words, an average-sized diary CAFO with 1,400 cows will emit as much as 200 pounds of ammonia into the air every day.
 And, these gases are disbursed into the surrounding area where people live in a number of ways: (1) factory farms with waste pits underneath the confinement buildings typically have large ventilation fans that pull the gases out of the buildings and blow them into the outside air to protect the animals' health; (2) factory farms with open air, football-field-size "lagoons" allow perpetual off-gassing to occur; (3) when the collected waste slurry is sprayed onto fields emissions are directly released; and (4) feedlots and confinement barns that are open-sided allow gases to escape.